mjuenema/python-gpsdshm/README.rst

 ========

 *python-gpsdshm* provides a read-only(!)
 Python interface to `gpsd`_'s shared memory.
 It provides a single class ``GpsdShm`` that exposes the fields of the shared memory structure as attributes.
+The *python-gpsdshm* API is (loosely) modelled on gpsd version 3.16 (API 6.1). gpsd releases earlier than 2.96 are not supported.

 *python-gpsdshm* is implemented using Swig_ and requires the `gpsd` header files for compilation.